The Real Reasons Your Top Developers Are Leaving—And How to Stop It

 - Foster Inclusivity: Value diverse perspectives and approaches to problem-solving.

+III.
 Boring Projects & Outdated Processes

 Impact on Developers: